“They don’t really care about us … “

 Carrie for her part wasn’t that choosy, having grown up reading her step-brother’s X-Men comics, more out of necessity than choice.
 Often she had felt there was no other way to make time pass in that lonely house back when her mom and Calum lived together.
 And being chased around by your ‘classmates’ daily in school didn’t exactly invite you to longer excursions in the village or elsewhere.

-But now she was far away from that life and it had seemed like an attractive beginning on another life – and, well, just … a cool idea!
+But now she was far away from that life and it had seemed like an attractive beginning to another life – and, well, just … a cool idea!
 When she ‘accidentally’ had mentioned, and then showed, her new friend her “dabblings”.
 Two seconds later Lin suggested that they do a comic book together.

 Carrie had of course pulled the brakes – for two seconds more.
 ‘A comic book?
 Are you out of your mind? … … … Oh, hell – why not?’